"When in doubt, choose to live."

 "Hm.
 I don't have much of a singing voice, though… Not sure the other souls will appreciate the addition of me to the choir."

 "Thy second choice is to return to thy old body, which is kept alive by the healers of thy world.
-Thou wouldst be aware, but not able to see, speak, move or even breathe on thy own.
+Thou wouldst be aware, but initially not able to see, speak, move or even breathe on thine own, and I cannot promise that thou shalt ever be fully healed.
 Many would visit thee, however, for thou art held in high regard amongst them.
 Thou art a hero."

 "Really?
-I always dreamt of being famous, actually.
+I always dreamed of being famous, actually.
 But I had sort of imagined being able to enjoy the lifestyle that comes with it..."

 "Thy third choice is to be reborn into another body, in another world, where a Fellowship hath set out on an important quest.
 Thou wouldst join them with the mission to change the course of history, saving that world from impending evil.
 As a reward, shouldst thou succeed, thou wouldst be gifted with life – real, conscious life, in either thine old world or that other world.
 However, shouldst thou fail, thou wouldst die and travel beyond my Halls to a destination even I know not."